Neve Mega Menu Setup

 Link descriptions also show up.
 So anything you insert in the Description field of the menu item will be shown right below it.

-This functionality can be extended to much more than this, but, for demonstration purposes, we're going to reproduce the example above.
+This functionality can be extended to much more than this, but for demonstration purposes, we will reproduce the example above.

 Basic Menu Items